michbur/countR/readmes/about.md

 ## About

-The source code of countr is avaible on [GitHub](https://github.com/michbur/countr).
+The source code of countfitter is avaible on [GitHub](https://github.com/michbur/countfitter).

 ### Authors